jsacco1/R/README.md

 # R bioinformatics

-These projects were made in R Studio to graph incidence rates and allele frequencies.
+This repository contains R scripts to calculate and graph incidence rates and allele frequencies.

-I have also included a runthrough of a limma tutorial from the Bioconductor page
+I have also included a run-through of a limma tutorial.
+Limma is a BioConductor package commonly used in RNA-Seq pipelines for differential expression analysis.